 Alumni Stories

 For Inspiration, Look to Your Own Story: Cris Mercado’s Winding Path to Social Entrepreneurship Immigrant.
 Scholar.
 Social Entrepreneur.
 Immigration rights activist.
 CPS-CCNY alumnus.
 Cris Mercado’s career has been anything but linear.
 He came to CCNY after being denied a scholarship to study engineering at NYU because of his undocumented status.
-Through an on-campus research opportunity he demonstrated his academic skills and earned the top fellowship for CUNY’s PhD Program in Criminal justice, only to pivot and create his own consulting firm with seed capital provided by… Read More »
+Through an on-campus research opportunity he demonstrated his academic skills and earned the top fellowship for CUNY’s PhD Program in Criminal justice, only to pivot and create his own consulting firm with seed capital provided… Read More »

 Rise Up!
 Never Give Up in Pursuit of Your Dreams, Says CCNY Alum Anthony Cole “Sometimes we want to give up and run / we got to keep holding on / rise up; never let them get you down — never let them.”
 These lyrics open Anthony Cole’s recent hit single and capture an essential lesson he hopes current and future CCNY students will embrace: to never stop cultivating the talents and other super powers that make you unique.
 An immigrant from Trinidad and Tobago, Cole is now a Senior Program Manager at Amazon Music and also serves as the president of the Amazon Black Employee… Read More »